Deferred Compensation in Divorce

 Call Our Placer County Law Firm Today for a Consultation

-To contact the Bez Law Firm, P.C. and arrange a consultation, please call us at (916) 512-8944.
-You can also arrange a consultation using our online form.
-We are proud to serve clients also throughout Placer County including Roseville and Rocklin.
+Contact the Bez Law Firm, P.C. online or call us at (916) 512-8944 to arrange a consultation.
+We are proud to serve clients in Sacramento and throughout Placer County, including Roseville and Rocklin.